deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="osx">OSX</a>

-* Jblas is already installed on OSX.
+* Blas is already installed on OSX.

 ### <a name="windows">Windows</a>